FREE DOWNLOAD COMING SOON!

 The project set out to understand the cultural landscape of the North Manchester Wards and Wythenshawe, exploring how artists, small arts organisations, community groups, and residents shape creativity locally, and how the city can better support their work.

-We used a participatory and data-driven approach and listened to a wide range of voices: CICs, voluntary arts organisations, neighbourhood collectives, sole traders, and residents who take part in cultural activity.
+We used a participatory and data-driven approach, combining ward-level data and cultural asset mapping with interviews involving 12 community organisations and conversations with 15 Manchester creatives.
+Most of those we heard from were individual creatives or people working in small, locally rooted organisations.
+They included CICs, voluntary arts organisations, neighbourhood collectives, sole traders, and residents who take part in cultural activity.
 Their experiences and ambitions revealed what is thriving, what is missing, and what matters most.

-The result is a report that surfaces overlooked knowledge, highlights community assets, and offers ideas for how Manchester’s cultural sector can grow more connected, equitable, and sustainable.
+The resulting insight report explores how funding, governance, access, collaboration and local relationships shape cultural activity.
+It surfaces overlooked knowledge, highlights community assets, and offers ideas for how Manchester’s cultural sector can grow more connected, equitable, and sustainable.

 This is only the beginning.
 If you live or work in North Manchester or Wythenshawe, we invite you to continue the conversation by contributing to the Directory (below), sharing stories, insights, or details of cultural assets in your neighbourhood.